SESARLab/mfh-dl-performace-testing/thesis.md

 ### 3.1 Provision of each solution

-The first step was to provision Hadoop, Apache Hive and Apache Druid and seamlessly integrate them with a replica of the Hadoop cluster used in production by MIND Foods Hub.
+The first step was to provision Apache Hive and Apache Druid and seamlessly integrate them with a replica of the Hadoop cluster used in production by MIND Foods Hub.
 I used a Vmware virtual machine hosted on the SESAR Lab infrastructure to deploy each platform.
 The virtual machine has the following specifications:

 - 12 vCPU
 - 48 GB of memory